 PATH has a twelve member board of directors.
 Members represent persons from the faith community, business community, local government and the target group.

 PATH operates the only winter emergency homeless shelter in Red Bluff.
 The PATH Shelter is open November 1st through April 30th each year, and rotates through local churches.
 Dinner is also provided to homeless individuals that stay for the night.
 For more information, please visit our Winter Shelter page here.

 PATH operates the PATH Sale House, a transitional living home for homeless women and their children.
 This is a two year program designed to help women become self-sufficient and secure permanent housing.
 For more information, please visit our Sale House page here.

-PATH operates Pathways, a transitional living program for homeless men.
+PATH operates Pathways and the Mid-Century, transitional living programs for homeless men.
 This is a two year program designed to address the needs and guide homeless men who are striving to become self-sufficient.
-For more information, please visit our Pathways page here.
+For more information, please visit our Pathways & Mid-Century page here